Alfredbis29/recipe-app/README.md

 ### Testing

-run the tests by typing `rails rswag`
+run the tests by typing `rails rspec`

 ### Documentation